fadildr/country-engine/README.md

 # Country Engine (TypeScript)

-This is a starter template for building React.js applications using Vite and TypeScript.
+This is a starter template for run this project.

 ## Features